TITLE Groundskeeper Apprentice

 11.a.
 Learns safe and proper methods of storing, transporting, handling, and applying chemicals and materials such as cleaners, ice-melting chemicals, sealers, patching materials, and others used in maintaining thoroughfares by wearing appropriate personal protective equipment such as rubber gloves, masks, boots, goggles, and other protective clothing.

 11.b.
-Learns to operate snow blowers, loaders, blades, plows, and shovels to remove snow or ice from surfaces covered with ice and / or snow.
+Learns to operate, loaders, blades, plows, and shovels to remove snow or ice from surfaces covered with ice and / or snow.

 11.c.
-Learns to prepare, operate, and clean rotary spreaders, drop spreaders, and chain-drive spreaders to spread ice-melting chemicals (salt, calcium chloride, potassium chloride, ammonium nitrate, etc) and traction enhancement material such as sand, chat, or others on surfaces covered with ice and /or snow.
+Learns to prepare, operate, and clean rotary spreaders, to apply ice-melting chemicals (salt, calcium chloride, potassium chloride, etc.) and traction enhancement material such as sand, chat, or others on surfaces covered with ice and /or snow.

 11.d.
 Knows the rules of the road for vehicles and mobile equipment.